-The ecological fallacy has been studied across many fields over the past several decades, beginning with the seminal work of Robinson (1950), Duncan and Davis (1953), Theil (1954), and Shiveley (1974).
-These early methods demonstrated issues with interpreting parameters from regressions with aggregate data as individual-level effects, and provided simple bounds on individual-level effects with a binary outcome and single binary covariate.
-Since then, research has been conducted on consideration of the identification of parameters (Stoker, 1984, 1986), testing for aggregation bias
+It is well known that aggregate variables can be related in ways that are different from the same variables at the individual level,1 a problem known as an ecological fallacy.2 The ecological fallacy has been studied across many fields over the past several decades, beginning with the seminal work of Robinson (1950); Duncan and Davis (1953), and Theil (1954).
+These earlier papers demonstrated issues with interpreting parameters from regressions with aggregate data as individual-level effects, and provided simple bounds on individual-level effects with a binary outcome and single binary covariate.
+Since then, studies like Shiveley (1974); Kramer (1983); Greenland and Robins (1994); Gravelle et al. (2002); Hsiao et al. (2005), and Lindo (2015) have continued to demonstrate that results on individual-level effects are sensitive to the level of data aggregation and other imposed assumptions like functional form.